cpmodel/FTT_StandAlone/docs/Update manuals/FTT-Power update manual.md

 3. Per technology, choose a gamma value that ensures historical trends continue.
 The gamma value is considered a "price premium".
 Positive gamma values will make the technology less attractive, negative values will make it more attractive.
 If gamma values are often larger than 30, there may be structural errors in the model, so feel free to contact an experienced modeller.
 4. Save the gamma values in Inputs/_MasterFiles/FTT-P/FTT-P-24x70_2021_S[0-1-2].xlsx.

-### Differing start dates for costs and capacity
-1. If your cost data is not from the same year as your final generation data, a code change needs to be made.
-In ftt_p_main.py, you will need to add an if statement (if year == (cost data year + 1)).., to run the learning-by-doing up to the proper start of the simulation.
-    1. TODO Option 1: switch to BNEF for cost data
-    2. TODO Option 2: make a new variable in FTT-Standalone/Utilities/Titles/VariableListing.csv which contains the date of the cost data, and adjust the code to reflect, so that code doesn't need updating.

 ### Costs
 1. Update the costs of CAPEX, OPEX and the standard deviation of both using a the average of BNEF data, GNESTE and Enerdata (2 out of 3 is sufficient).
 Exeter has access to BNEF data, the WB to Enerdata and [GNESTE data](https://github.com/iain-staffell/GNESTE) is open-access.
 Do not add raw data from BNEF or Enerdata to the repository; they are not open access!
     1. Ensure the sources use the same currency (note that $2020USD is different from $2023USD).